 Meanwhile, parents have their own issues to consider.
 It’s tempting to wait and see how the virus plays out locally – if the curve flattens or rises – especially after reports of a rare but frightening COVID-19 complication for children.

-“The question of how to shield your child from some degree of risk is a real one right now,” said Dan Wuori, director of early learning at The Hunt Institute.
+“The question of how to shield your child from some degree of risk is a real one right now,” said Dan Wuori, senior director of early learning at The Hunt Institute.

 But new regulations designed to limit disease spread also mean there will be less spots than ever.
 A study out of Arizona State University found that job postings for early education teachers at private centers dropped by 13% after stay-at-home orders went into effect.
-That means that 10,000 fewer children can be served each month, the study’s authors wrote.
+That means 10,000 fewer children can be served each month, the study’s authors wrote.

 Options left for parents are limited